Multi-model RAG with SurrealDB & LangChain

 [ { group_members: [ 'Aeon', 'Landevin' ], member_of: 'Management', name: 'Aeon' }, { group_members: [ 'Asmodean' ], member_of: 'Database student', name: 'Asmodean' }, { group_members: [ 'Aeon', 'Landevin' ], member_of: 'Management', name: 'Landevin' } ]

-Currently, there are 11 types of parameters that may be set during an operation.
+There are quite a few types of parameters that may be set during an operation.
 The first six are:

 • $before and $after